Oh Woman, Oh Why: Music and lyrics

 The overall style of "Oh Woman, Oh Why" is that of a tense, blues rock song complemented by a fierce vocal delivery.
 In addition, the song is paced by a drum rhythm which establishes a solid foundation upon which tight guitar lines interweave.
 The authors Allan Kozinn and Adrian Sinclair note the song's "tough" drum sound, which Seiwell himself described as "killer".
-Beatle biographer John Blaney praised McCartney's "rip-roaring" vocal performance for its grit and rawness.
+Seiwell covered the drum heads with tea towels to achieve the "dry" sound.
+Beatle biographer John Blaney praised McCartney's "rip-roaring" vocal performance for its grit and rawness; Luca Perasi compared it to Led Zeppelin's Robert Plant.
 Blaney also praises McCartney's "economical" bass line and Denny Seiwell's "thunderous" drumming.
 The author Andrew Grant Jackson compares the slide guitar part to the country blues of Led Zeppelin's "Bron-Y-Aur Stomp" and "Hats Off to (Roy) Harper".
 Jackson summarised the song as "'Why Don't We Do It in the Road?' with lyrics and a full band backing him."

-The song's lyrics concern a jealous man who murders his unfaithful wife.
+The song's lyrics concern a jealous woman who murders her unfaithful husband.
 The woman arrives with a gun to kill him, but he pleads with her to understand what he did wrong.
 Kozinn and Sinclair note the "obvious" lyrical connections to McCartney's legal troubles with his former Beatles bandmates, naming the lines "I can't get by, 'cos my hands are tied" and "what have I done".
-Blaney does criticize the lyrics for "questioning rather than celebrating womanhood," stating that in this context the aggressiveness of the vocal performance is "particularly notable".
+Blaney does criticise the lyrics for "questioning rather than celebrating womanhood," stating that in this context the aggressiveness of the vocal performance is "particularly notable".
+In his book The Lyrics: 1956 to the Present (2021), McCartney compared "Oh Woman, Oh Why" to the folk song "Frankie and Johnny", citing Lead Belly's 1935 version when writing the line "I met her at the bottom of a well".